Altinity/ClickHouse/.github/ISSUE_TEMPLATE/15_bug-report.md

 **Usability issue** - something works, but it could be a lot easier

+**Documentation issue** - something in the docs is wrong, incomplete, or confusing

 ## Describe the situation
 A clear, concise description of what's happening.